-- Course Objectives: The successful student will demonstrate: (1) Ability to translate between systems of linear equations, vector equations, and matrix equations.
-(2) Ability to perform elementary row operations to reduce the matrix to reduced echelon form.
-(3) Understanding of linear combination and span.
-(4) Ability to determine the existence and uniqueness of a solution of a system of linear equations.
-(5) Ability to represent the solution set of a system of linear equations in parametric vector form and understand the geometry of the solution set.
-(6) Understanding of linear dependence and independence of sets of vectors.
-(7) Understanding of linear transformations defined algebraically and geometrically, and ability to find the standard matrix of a linear transformation.
-(8) Ability to perform matrix operations including computation of the inverse and determinant of a matrix.
-(9) Knowledge of all aspects of the Invertible Matrix Theorem.
-(10) Understanding of the notions of a vector space and its subspaces and knowledge of their defining properties.
-(11) Knowledge of the definitions of a basis for and the dimension of a vector space, and ability to compute coordinates in terms of a given basis and to find the change of basis transformation between two given bases.
-(12) Ability to find bases for the row, column, and null spaces of a matrix, find their dimensions, and knowledge of the Rank Theorem.
-(13) Ability to find eigenvalues and eigenvectors of a matrix.
-(14) Knowledge of the Diagonalization Theorem and ability to diagonalize a matrix. - Exams: There will be three "mid-term" exams and a comprehensive final exam.
-The dates for the "mid-term" exams are Monday, January 24, Friday, February 11 and Friday, March 4.
-The final exam is scheduled for three hours on Thursday, March 17 from 8am to 11am.
+Course Objectives: The successful student will demonstrate: (1) Ability to translate between systems of linear equations, vector equations and matrix equations; (2) Understanding of the concept of (reduced) row echelon form of a matrix and ability to perform elementary row operations to reduce a matrix to its reduced row echelon form; (3) Ability to use (2) to solve equations from (1) and answer related existence and uniqueness questions; (4) Understanding of the concepts of linear combination and span; (5) Ability to represent the solution set of a system of linear equations in parametric vector form and understand the geometry of the solution set; (6) Understanding of linear dependence and independence of sets of vectors; (7) Understanding of linear transformations defined algebraically and geometrically, and ability to find the standard matrix of a linear transformation; (8) Ability to perform matrix operations including computation of the inverse and determinant of a matrix; (9) Knowledge of all aspects of the Invertible Matrix Theorem; (10) Understanding of the notions of a vector space and its subspaces and knowledge of their defining properties; (11) Knowledge of the definitions of a basis for and the dimension of a vector space, and ability to compute coordinates in terms of a given basis and to find the change of basis transformation between two given bases; (12) Ability to find bases for the row, column, and null spaces of a matrix, find their dimensions, and knowledge of the Rank Theorem; (13) Ability to find eigenvalues and eigenvectors of a matrix; (14) Knowledge of the Diagonalization Theorem and ability to diagonalize a matrix.

+Exams: There will be three "mid-term" exams and a comprehensive final exam.
+The dates for the "mid-term" exams are Tuesday, January 29, Tuesday, February 19 and Friday, March 8.
+The final exam is scheduled for three hours on Thursday, March 21 from 8am to 11am.
 There will be no make-up exams.
 If you are unable to take an exam for a very serious reason verified in writing, please see me beforehand.
-This does not apply to the final exam which cannot be taken neither early nor late. - Homework: A list of suggested homework problems will be posted daily on the class website.
+This does not apply to the final exam which cannot be taken neither early nor late.

+Homework: A list of suggested homework problems will be posted daily on the class website.
 Homework will not be collected.
 To succeed in class you should do each problem on your own.
 While working on problems you should recognize which theoretical tools are being used to solve a particular problem.
 As a result you will acquire general problem solving strategies, which is one of the goals of higher education.
-Incidentally, this will also lead to your success on exams. - Grading: Each exam and assignment will be graded by an integer between 0 and 100.
+Incidentally, this will also lead to your success on exams.

+Grading: Each exam and assignment will be graded by an integer between 0 and 100.
 Your final grade will be determined using the following formula

-$FG = [0.2 \times E1 + 0.2 \times E2 + 0.2 \times E3 + 0.4 \times FE].$
+$$FG = [0.2E1 + 0.2E2 + 0.2E3 + 0.4FE].$$